mysociety/alaveteli/doc/INSTALL.md

 # Dev environment quickstart

+To get a dev environment running quickly on Debian or Ubuntu, you can use Chef.

+Alternatively, you can use Vagrant (which provisions a virtual machine and installs Alaveteli there) on any platform supported by Vagrant.

-To get a dev environment running, you can use Chef or Vagrant.
-These are not currently recommended for production, because they are still under development.
+These quickstart methods are not currently recommended for production, because they are still under development (and don't include memcached, varnish, exim fonfiguration, etc).
 For production, you should follow the steps below manually.

-To install using Vagrant (which provisions a virtual machine and installs Alaveteli there), see `INSTALL-vagrant.md`.
+To install using Vagrant, see `INSTALL-vagrant.md`.

-To install using chef, edit `user` and `group` in `chef/solo.json`, and then run:
+To install using chef, install chef (e.g. `apt-get install chef`) and
+run:

     sudo chef-solo -c chef/solo.rb -j chef/solo.json

-And you're done.

-# Install system dependencies
+# Manual install, step 1: Install system dependencies

 These are packages that the software depends on: third-party software used to parse documents, host the site, etc.  There are also packages